jrkerns/pylinac/docs/source/starshot_docs.rst

 Results will be printed to the console and a matplotlib figure showing the analyzed starshot image will pop up::

     Result: PASS
-    The miminum circle that touches all the star lines has a radius of 0.494 mm.
+    The minimum circle that touches all the star lines has a radius of 0.494 mm.
     The center of the minimum circle is at 1511.5, 1302.1

 .. image:: /images/analyzed_starshot.png